Boom & Bust cycles, the New Deal, and the crisis of 2008

 The ideological split widens

-As the U.S. Senate is designing a bill to stimulate the economy it is revealed that most Democrats accept the Keynesian position that stimulus takes place by government spending replacing the spending that the private sector is not providing.
+As the U.S. Senate designed a bill to stimulate the economy it was revealed that most Democrats accept the Keynesian position that stimulus takes place by government spending replacing temporarely the spending that the private sector is not providing.
 But Republicans dislike Keynesian economics and think of stimulus more as tax cuts.
 Senator Mitch McConnell, Republican leader, says "we know for sure that the big spending programs of the New Deal did not work."
 What got the U.S. out of the Great Depression, he adds, "was the beginning of World War II."

 Conveniently left out is the fact that the biggest stimulus ever was the U.S. government spending for the war economy.
-It was the war wich finally made the opponents of the New Deal accept large deficit spending - a deficit that was completely payed down in 1963 on account of higher tax rates.
+It was the war wich finally made the opponents of the New Deal accept large deficit spending - the resulting debt was completely payed down in 1963 on account of higher tax rates.
 (During this period, America did experience the greatest economic boom it had ever known until the oil shock of 1974)

 Back to Index